 What is OSA in children?

-Obstructive sleep apnoea (OSA) is a breathing problem that happens when your child’s asleep.
+OSA stands for obstructive sleep apnoea.
+It is a breathing problem that happens when your child is asleep.

 It’s called OSA because:

 Obstructive: there’s an obstruction in the breathing tube in the throat or nose (the upper airway)

 Sleep: it happens when your child is asleep